sigreen/camel-cxf-soap-client/README.md

 ### Configuring SoapUI Mock Service (SOAP Server)

 Open SoapUI and import the project located at src/test/soapui/CurrencyCOnverterMockServer.xml.
-Start by configuring the SSL preferences like so:
+Start by configuring the SSL preferences like so (password for JKS is Abcd1234):

  ![ssl preferences](docs/images/soapUI_sslSettings.png)